drshooby/serverless/README.md

 ## Project Overview

 This project is a full-fledged AI Single Page Application (SPA) built with serverless architecture and cloud infrastructure.
-It demonstrates best practices in modern cloud deployment, security, and AI integration.

 ## What Does It Do

 AI-powered Valorant montage maker using AWS services.
-Takes ~20-second gameplay clips, detects kills using Rekognition, and generates an edited montage with AI commentary.
+Takes up to ~4 min gameplay clips, detects kills using Rekognition, and generates an edited montage with AI commentary.

 ## Requirements